course-details-portlet

 Learning methods and activities

-The course will be conducted as an individual project work or as a collaboration between two students.
-A seminar will be held on report writing and relevant topics in the project work, and discussion of the students' projects.
-Submission of written project assignment
+The course will be carried out as an individual project or as a collaboration between two students.
+Seminars will be organised on report writing and relevant topics related to the project work, as well as discussions of the students’ projects.

 Further on evaluation